Two Week Tour of South India

 After breakfast we drive to Alleppey, the start of our tour of the famed Kerala backwaters.
 The Kerala backwaters is the name for the peaceful and picturesque palm-lined network of lagoons, lakes, rivers, and canals that run inland from the coast of Kerala, from Cochin to Kollam.
 Alleppey is the main entry point is between Cochin and Kollam.
 The backwaters are used for transportation, fishing, and agriculture.
 You will see houses and villages, as well as people bathing, brushing their teeth, and washing their clothes right in the backwaters as you travel along the canals.
 This region is quite unique!

 We will board the houseboat and travel through the canals, stopping at paddy fields and villages.
-Overnight stay on the houseboat (you have the option to stay at local resort in place of houseboat).

 Friday, January 22, 2021 (Day 13)